the-pudding/karen-data/README.md

 #### Open and run `karenAnalysisCode.Rmd`

 This file can be found in `process/analysis`.
-The script reads in the `ssaData.csv` file from the previsou step, and measures the [Kendall rank correlation coefficient](https://towardsdatascience.com/kendall-rank-correlation-explained-dee01d99c535) between "Karen" and another name.
+The script reads in the `ssaData.csv` file from the previous step, and measures the [Kendall rank correlation coefficient](https://towardsdatascience.com/kendall-rank-correlation-explained-dee01d99c535) between "Karen" and another name.
 Results are split by gender and output to `femaleKarenResults.csv` and `maleKarenResults.csv`.